kratun/ExpressTemplate/README.md

 ## How to start
 Download it as .zip file or clone it.

-Please write in command line in cmd for Windows (or equivalent) "npm install".
+Write in command line in cmd for Windows (or equivalent) "npm install".
 It will install all dependancies (express express-handlebars cookie-parser express-validator mongodb mongoose bcrypt jsonwebtoken).

 After installations write "npx nodemon" to start server.
 It will have listening on port 3000.